 How do I switch ‘Busy mode’ on and off?

-Step 1 - Tap the switch in the top right corner of your tablet to switch ‘Busy mode’ on.
+Step 1 - Tap the switch at the top of your tablet to switch ‘Busy mode’ on.

-Step 3 - When you're back on track, tap the switch in the top right hand corner of your table to turn 'Busy mode' off again.
+Step 3 - When you're back on track, tap the switch at the top of your tablet to turn 'Busy mode' off again.

 I've just switched on 'Busy mode' but it isn't working

-Occasionally, you might still receive an order with a shorter prep time, if it was placed just before you switched on ‘Busy mode’.
+Occasionally, you may receive orders with shorter prep times even after turning on 'Busy mode'.
+This is likely because they were placed right before you switched on ‘Busy mode’.
 Any new orders will use the longer prep time you have set in ‘Busy mode’.